1. Purpose of procedures

 9. Failure to take up the offer of supplementary assessment

-9.1 Students who have been offered but do not undertake supplementary assessment will receive a Fail, and the original final mark reinstated.
+9.1 Students who have been offered but do not undertake supplementary assessment will be graded as per the Grades and Grade Point Average (GPA) – Academic Policy.

 10. Timing of supplementary assessment